Ayana-sarkar/JupyterLab4.github.io/README.md

                 <img src="Screenshot 2026-06-09 150323.png" alt="Data Visualization" class="box-image">
                 <p>
                 Line1: This imports the pyplot module from the matplotlib library, which is the standard tool for creating visualizations in Python.<br>
                 Line2,3:These two lines create Python lists containing your data points.Matplotlib maps these lists together by index.
-For example, the first data point plotted on the graph is at coordinates (5, 99), the second is at (7, 86), the third is at (8, 87), and so on.
+For example, the first data point plotted on the graph is at coordinates (5, 99), the second is at (7, 86), the third is at (8, 87), and so on.<br>
                 Line4: This tells Matplotlib to generate a scatter plot using your data.<br>
                 x and y tell it which data to use for the horizontal and vertical axes.<br>
                 color='purple' changes the default blue dots to purple.<br>